matrix-org/matrix-spec-proposals/proposals/4028-push-all-encrypted-events-except-for-muted-rooms.md

 ## Potential issues

+### Client side

+#### Unexpected unread counts
 Until a client is updated to support this MSC, it may display a high number of unread notifications for encrypted rooms.
-The first workaround would be to not display the count for the encrypted rooms when the rule `.m.rule.encrypted_event` is present and enabled in the account push rules set, until the suggested algorithm is implemented.
+The first workaround would be to not display the count for the encrypted rooms when the rule `.m.rule.encrypted_event` is present and enabled in the account push rules set, until the suggested algorithm is implemented, at least for the mentions-and-keywords-only encrypted rooms.

+#### Battery life
+The mobile client will wake up more frequently than currently.
+We will have to control any potential issue with battery life when we will implement this MSC.
+The impact on the battery life will be definitly lower than the one observed on clients without push service which poll for events in the background.
+The end user will be able to reduce the impact by muting some encrypted rooms.

+### Server side

+#### Event fetching
+The clients with push services will request more frequently the server to retrieve the event contents.
+I'm mainly thinking about an encrypted room with a high number of members, each mobile client of these members will try to retrieve simultaneously the event content of each new encrypted event (pushed by the server).
+This scenario may happen today only when most of the members configure the room in "All messages" mode.

+This may be a potential performance issue if each client fetchs separately each pushed event.
+But this should not be the case, because the clients have to run a sync if they want to be able to receive potential new encryption keys through to_devices.
+So they will retrieve more than one event at the time.

+#### Push sending
+Push is a huge bottleneck on the sending side.
+So calculating what to push and the unread counts (its the same process) is a big performance bottleneck currently when sending in large rooms.
+A bunch of optimisation has taken place to make that better, but its still quite expensive.
+We should plan an effort to limit potential issue server side here.

 ## Alternatives